Posttraumatic Stress Disorder Treatment with Ketamine

 Described as a “growing epidemic” by the National Institutes of Health (NIH), Posttraumatic Stress Disorder (PTSD) affects nearly 8 percent of Americans at some point in their lifetime.
 Its life-crippling effects include personality changes, signs of depression, heightened anxiety, avoidance behavior, a hyper-sensitive startle reflex, along with difficulty sleeping, flashbacks and nightmares.
 PTSD sufferers may have difficulty holding down jobs, maintaining relationships, and participating in activities they once enjoyed.
 These effects can last a lifetime, and standard treatment is often only minimally effective.

+Looking more closely at the brain, it appears that Ketamine activates a circuit in the brain involved with resilience and resistance to stress.
 The beneficial effect of PTSD treatment with Ketamine was serendipitously discovered in the American military battlefield hospitals in Iraq in the 1990s.
 Soldiers injured in battle had surgical treatment in these hospitals, some under Ketamine general anaesthesia, and some using other types of general anesthesia.
 As an incidental finding, it was discovered that the soldiers who had surgery using Ketamine anesthesia rarely or never developed PTSD afterward, but up to 30 percent of the soldiers who used other forms of surgical anesthesia did develop PTSD.
 Military physicians discussed this information with psychiatrists, and developed the idea that somehow Ketamine provides effective therapy to reduce or eliminate PTSD in many people who have experienced a traumatic event.

 PTSD was once described as “shell shock”.
 Emergency medical personnel, members of the military, and survivors of accidents or other traumatic events are at particular risk for developing PTSD.
 Victims of crime and abuse, and survivors of natural disasters, accidents, and bombings are all susceptible.